Skip to main content

 Indra Smart PRO

 The Indra Smart Pro is specifically designed for solar households.
 It includes a built-in CT clamp and offers intelligent solar charging that blends surplus generation with grid power to maintain optimal charging speeds.
 The app provides detailed solar utilisation reports so you can see exactly how much free charging you're getting.
-At £585 it's cheaper than the Zappi and offers comparable solar features.
+At £599 it undercuts the Zappi GLO by £150 with comparable solar features.

 Wallbox